Extended mean field control: a global numerical solution via finite-dimensional approximation: A computational scheme with neural networks

 At each iteration $j$, the cost functional $J_N(\theta_j)$ is evaluated.
 The iteration procedure terminates when no further minimisation in $J_{N}$ occurs after a prespecified number of iterations.
 We take the neural network after termination as an approximately optimal control, and denote this by $\alpha^{*}$.
 We note that although each $\hat{X}^{n,m}_t$ depend implicitly on the parameters $\theta$, the terms $\nabla_{\theta} g^n_N(\hat{X}^{\cdot,m}_T)$ and $\nabla_{\theta} f^n_N(s, \hat{X}^{\cdot,m}_s, \alpha_{\theta}(s, \hat{X}^{\cdot,m}_s))$ can be computed efficiently in practice with automatic differentiation tools.

-\begin{rem} The sampling measure $\mu_0$ should have support on the domain of $X_0$ and should be chosen such that there is a sufficient sampling of the domain.
-Alternatively, one can also truncate the domain and restrict the initial conditions to within some compact set $\mathcal{K} \subset \R^d$, and sample according to the uniform distribution on $\mathcal{K}$. \end{rem}
+\begin{remark} The sampling measure $\mu_0$ should have support on the domain of $X_0$ and should be chosen such that there is a sufficient sampling of the domain.
+Alternatively, one can also truncate the domain and restrict the initial conditions within some compact set $\mathcal{K} \subset \R^d$, sampling $\mathcal{K}$ according to the uniform distribution. \end{remark}